Kunull/Writeups/docs/Lord of SQLInjection/goblin.md

 1. `if($result['id'])`: It checks if the statement is `True`.
 If yes, it prints the following message: `Hello {$result[id]}`.
 2. `if($result['id'] == 'admin')`: It then checks if the `id` is set to `admin`.
 If yes, it prints the flag.

-We want the first conditional statement to be skipped and the second one to be executed.
+We want the second conditional statement to be executed.

 There are two methods.